chaitanyacsss/user_similarity/README.md

 * While SVD itself scales considerably, using something similar to Vector Space Model with inverted index where users and courses can be represented as vectors in a d-dimensional space can be using while scaling.

 * Techniques like Approximate Nearest Neighbours, k-d tree and Locality Sensitive Hashing can also be applied which can be pretty effective in large scale environments.

+* As the next steps in model improvement, as we get more data, we can Authors-Users relationship as new features wherein we should collection user ratings for courses.
+A bad rated author should not be in suggestions for that particular user.

+* We can also add the level of the user (beginner/moderate/advanced) to infer what kind of courses the user would be next interested in.